 What to do When Taking Over a Family Business?

-If you have been put in a new role as part of your family business succession, it can feel challenging at first to adapt to these responsibilities.
+If you have been put in a new role as part of your family business succession, it can feel challenging to adapt to these responsibilities.
 All family businesses are different and will face unique challenges, but there are a few tips that can help you succeed.

 - Take Advice – Being part of a family business means having tons of resources at your disposal.
 Do not hesitate to engage with your family about business questions, financial concerns, marketing efforts, or any other factor that makes up your business.
 Count on the experience of previous generations to drive you toward success.